Jump to navigation

 Based on the above constitutional language and state statute CDA's Industrial Hemp Regulatory Program uses the 0.3% THC concentration limit.

 The Colorado Department of Agriculture Hemp Program will be streaming meetings and seminars live.
 If you missed a meeting or seminar please visit the video page where we will be archiving the videos.

 Industrial Hemp Registration Forms:

-- Industrial Hemp Harvest Notification
+Industrial Hemp Reports:

 The Colorado Department of Agriculture’s regulatory role with Industrial Hemp is limited to registration of growers and inspection of crop.
 The State of Colorado has no jurisdiction over many other factors that producers are faced with.
 While Colorado legalized the production of Industrial Hemp (Cannabis spp), growing it is still considered illegal by the Federal Law.
 The following issues may cause concern for those interested in growing this crop in Colorado.

 Colorado Deputy Commissioner of Agriculture Ron Carleton issued a statement concerning industrial hemp and the process for cultivating it in compliance with Amendment 64 and legislation recently enacted by the Colorado General Assembly.

 “Since passage of Amendment 64, the Department has received numerous inquiries from individuals who are interested in cultivating industrial hemp as a crop.
 Unfortunately, there is considerable confusion about what both Amendment 64 and legislation approved by the General Assembly, SB13-241, actually did with regard to hemp.